Verified local contractors compete for your work. Free for homeowners — pay only when the job is done to your satisfaction.

 Note: GivingStump contractors are familiar with Washington regulations and can assist with permits.

 Tree removal costs in Washington, DC range from $300-$5000+ depending on tree size and complexity.
 Local market rates in Washington: Small trees: $300-$800, Medium trees: $800-$1500, Large trees: $1500-$3000+.
-Through GivingStump's competitive bidding with local Washington contractors, homeowners save 15-30% on average.
+Through GivingStump's competitive bidding with local Washington contractors, homeowners can save 15-30% versus a single quote.
 Get multiple quotes from verified, insured contractors serving Washington and surrounding areas.

 Permit requirements in Washington, DC vary by tree size, location (public/private property), and local ordinances.
 Most residential tree removals on private property don't require permits, but trees over certain sizes or in protected zones may need approval.
 GivingStump contractors serving Washington are familiar with local District of Columbia regulations and will advise on permit requirements.
 They can often handle permit applications as part of their service.